Pcrm dietary guidelines 2010 02 02_mk_2

 individuals from a variety of age groups and activity levels.
 In

-describing this goal, the USDA cal ed for a food guide to be "practical," such that there is no need for different guides for different age groups.
 The guidelines and diagram should be applicable for people regardless of age, weight, cultural preference, or health status.
 However, they do not apply to children less than 2 years of age or individuals with medical il nesses requiring specialized dietary or medical intervention.
-7. A new food guide should be based on an understanding of the

 strengths and weaknesses of previous guides.
 The USDA cal ed for a